 A variety of placards and labels are located throughout your coach.
-These are installed to aid in the operation of a component, or to warn of potential dangers while operating a specific appliance, accessory, or system.
+These are installed to aid in the operation of a component, provide coach-specific information, or to warn of potential dangers while operating a specific appliance, accessory, or system.

 Reading, understanding, and heeding all such labels and placards is critical to the safe, efficient use of your coach.
+These labels should not be removed for any reason.